PINTO0309/scs4onnx/README.md

                         Extracts the constant value of the specified OP name to .npy regardless of the mode specified.
-                        Specify the name of the OP, separated by commas. e.g. --forced_extraction_op_names aaa,bbb,ccc --disable_auto_downcast
+                        Specify the name of the OP, separated by commas.
+                        Cannot be used with --forced_extraction_constant_names at the same time. e.g. --forced_extraction_op_names aaa,bbb,ccc
+  --forced_extraction_constant_names FORCED_EXTRACTION_CONSTANT_NAMES
+                        Extracts the constant value of the specified Constant name to .npy regardless of the mode specified.
+                        Specify the name of the Constant, separated by commas.
+                        Cannot be used with --forced_extraction_op_names at the same time. e.g. --forced_extraction_constant_names aaa,bbb,ccc
+  --disable_auto_downcast
                         Disables automatic downcast processing from Float64 to Float32 and INT64 to INT32.
 Try enabling it and re-running it if you encounter type-related